charity-base/charity-base-client-js/README.md

 # CharityBase Client Library (JavaScript)

-A JavaScript client library for interacting with the CharityBase REST API.
-For full documentation see the [CharityBase Docs](https://charity-base.github.io/charity-base-docs).
+A JavaScript client library for interacting with the deprecated CharityBase v4 REST API.

+**The old CharityBase REST API is deprecated and will stop working in Q3 2019.** We recommend using an Apollo client library with the [CharityBase GraphQL API](https://charitybase.uk/api-portal) instead.

 ## Authorisation